 Making an application

-If you wish to apply for a licence, please download and complete the 'dangerous wild animal' application form [PDF 57 KB].
+If you wish to apply for a licence, please download and complete the dangerous wild animal application form.
 An application for a licence must be made (unless in exceptional circumstances) by the person who proposes to own and possess the animal.
 Once an application has been received, we will arrange for an inspection by a suitable vet, an officer of the Council may also need to visit.

 Before granting a Licence, we will consider the vet's report, information obtained during the visit, the applicant, the premises and other relevant matters.

 We will not grant a licence unless we are satisfied that all licence conditions can be met and it will not be contrary to the public interest on grounds of safety, nuisance or otherwise.

 According to the wishes of the applicant, a licence comes into force on either the day on which it is granted in which case it expires on 31 December of that same year, or on 1 January next in which case it expires on 31 December of that next year.
 If an application for renewal is made before the date of expiration, the licence continues, until the application is determined.

 On the death of a licence holder, the licence continues in the name of the personal representatives for 28 days only and then expires unless application is made for a new licence within that time, in which case it continues, until the new application is determined.